 No recovery is perfect.
 I have ongoing issues with tinnitus and one-sided hearing.
 My balance is improving with yoga, but if you want a laugh, just watch me doing yoga, falling down every once in a while.
 Struggling to get into poses I once did easily.

 One thing I will share about one-sided hearing: yes, my other ear is awesome now.
 It hears great, but my deaf ear sounds like a constant waterfall in my head.
-When it is loud, I can barely hear over it.
+Most of the time, the sound is quite soft, but on those unpredictable days when it is loud, I can barely hear over it.
 And apparently little can be done.

 PS: There are many posts in the blog about my experience and I will provide more direct links as I have time.
 If you are facing this tumor, I wish you the very best treatment.
 Go to the following site for much more info: